Linear Adversarial Concept Erasure: Solving the Linear Maximin Game

-We now turn to partial least squares regression \cite{wold1973nonlinear} as a representative of a special class of objectives, which also include canonical correlation analysis \cite{hotelling1936rank} and other problems.
-The loss function described in \cref{ex:pls} is not convex due to the constraint that the parameters have unit norm.
-However, we can still efficiently minimize the objective making use of basic results in linear algebra.
-We term losses of the type in \cref{exm:pls} \textbf{Rayleigh quotient} losses because they may be formulated as a Rayleigh quotient \cite{horn2012matrix}.\looseness=-1
+We now turn to partial least squares regression \cite{wold1973nonlinear} as a representative of a special class of objectives based on the Rayleigh quotient.
+The loss function described in \cref{ex:pls} is \emph{not} convex due to the constraint that the parameters have unit norm.
+However, we can still efficiently minimize making use of basic results in linear algebra \cite{horn2012matrix} Other techniques in this framework include principal component analysis \cite{pearson1901liii} and canonical correlation analysis \cite{hotelling1936rank}.
+Recall that we omit the bias term from consideration when analyzing partial least squares.

-We now state a general lemma about minimax games in the form of a Rayleigh quotient.
-This lemma allows us to show that \cref{ex:pls} can be solved exactly. \begin{restatable}{lemma}{rayleigh} Let $A \in \R^{D \times D}$ be a symmetric matrix.
-Let $A = V^{\top} \Lambda V$ be the eigendecomposition of $A$.
-We order the orthonormal eigenbasis $\{\vv_1, \ldots, \vv_D\}$ such that the corresponding eigenvalues are ordered: $\lambda_1 \geq \lambda_2 \cdots \geq \lambda_D$.
-Then the following saddle point problem
+We now state a lemma about maximin games in the form of a Rayleigh quotient.
+This lemma allows us to show that \cref{ex:pls} can be solved exactly with an eigendecomposition.\looseness=-1